g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 		I don't know what to make of this - it reminds me of <a href="{{frankish}}">illusionism</a> about consciousness (or "qualia eliminativism"), another cool position I literally cannot imagine being true - but in the present case all we need is to accept that the sufferer of a wound knows more about its intrinsic disvalue than I do.
 	</div>
 </div>

-{%  include comments.html %}
+{%  include consent/comments.html %}

 <br> <br>

-_Thanks to Saulius Šimčikas and Jan Kulveit for conversations around this._
+_Thanks to Saulius Šimčikas, Jan Kulveit and Hugh Panton for conversations around this._